juanclopgar97/python_sharp/README.md

 This feature allow you to have a subscriber being able to subscribe to a huge variety of event signatures, for example, if you have a piece of logic that needs to be executed by 2 events with different signatures is totally possible.

-In order to get advantage of this, you need to keep in mind what is going to be the subcriber signature, if your subcriber signature is closer to *EventArgs* it is going to be more probable to be compatible with more event signatures.
+In order to get advantage of this, you need to keep in mind what is going to be the subscriber signature, if your subscriber signature is closer to *EventArgs* it is going to be more probable to be compatible with more event signatures.
 So as a good practice try to keep your *EventArgs* parameter as close as *EventArgs* possible.

 Example:

-If you create a subcriber for an event with a signature *Callable[[object, ThirdCustomEventArgs],None]* and you do not need any specific information of a *ThirdCustomEventArgs* in your subsciber logic, you can consider lower your *EventArgs* to *SecondCustomEventArgs* (get closer to *EcentArgs*) or even lower, depending on what information you require in your subscriber logic, in this way your subcriber will be compatible with more event signatures in case you want to assign it to another events with different signature.
+If you create a subscriber for an event with a signature *Callable[[object, ThirdCustomEventArgs],None]* and you do not need any specific information of a *ThirdCustomEventArgs* in your subsciber logic, you can consider lower your *EventArgs* to *SecondCustomEventArgs* (get closer to *EcentArgs*) or even lower, depending on what information you require in your subscriber logic, in this way your subscriber will be compatible with more event signatures in case you want to assign it to another events with different signature.

 Subscribers naming convention is not rigid, however it is **HIGHLY RECOMMENDED** that the name expresses in some way what is going to trigger its execution, most of the cases can be accomplish with: